 Don’t be THE TOUGH GUY

-No one wants to seem weak and be seen as a complainer, a whiner, a wimp.
-However, medico legal assessments are not the time to play tough guy.
-If you are attending a medical legal doctor, it is important to speak up so that your injuries are properly understood.
+No one wants to seem weak and be seen as a complainer, a whiner or a wimp.
+However, medico-legal assessments are not the time to play the tough guy.
+If you are attending a medical-legal doctor, it is important to speak up so that your injuries are properly understood.
 Remember, medico-legal assessments are a form of independent medical examination.
 The doctor doesn’t know you.
 If you play the tough guy, they just assume you are fine and no further treatment is required.

 We have seen some clients, who stay quiet about their pain and suffering.
 They fail to report their pain accurately and swiftly which results in getting their compensation cut or reduced.
-If you are working with a personal injury lawyer and you are unsure what to do, please be sure to seek advice before completing medical legal assessments.
+If you are working with a personal injury lawyer and you are unsure what to do, please be sure to seek advice before completing medical-legal assessments.

 Not Seeing a Doctor Soon Enough